SemWES/docs-and-training/tutorials/services/python_async_waiter.md

 two input parameters: The `serviceID` (a unique identifier assigned by the workflow manager) and the `sessionToken` (an authentication token that can be used to verify user credentials).
-In this example, we also want to have the number of seconds to wait as an input, meaning that we will implement a total of three input parameters.
+In this example, we also want to have the number of seconds to wait as an input.
+Additionally, in order to know where we can check if the token we receive is valid, we need to make use of the `extraParameters` parameter which is available in all workflows.
+In total, we therefore will implement a total of four input parameters.

 Furthermore, every asynchronous service at least needs to have one output parameter, namely `status_base64`, a base64-encoded status string.